jpginc/windows10DesktopManager/README.md

 - setGoToDesktop(**hotkey**)
 - setMoveWindowToDesktop(**hotkey**)

-The last two functions accept either a function name, a label name, a class name with a "**call**" function on the class.
+These two functions accept either a function name, a label name, a class name with a "**call**" function on the class.
 It can also be a func object (https://autohotkey.com/docs/objects/Func.htm).
 - afterGoToDesktop(**name**)
 - afterMoveWindowToDesktop(**name**)

+You can also set the window manager to switch to the desktop after moving a window to it.
+By default you won't follow moving a window to another desktop.
+- followToDesktopAfterMovingWindow(**bool default is false**)